oroinc/documentation/user_guide/outlook_sync.rst

 Identifying a Record
 ^^^^^^^^^^^^^^^^^^^^
-For every entity synchronized there is also a key defined.
+For every entity synchronized, there is also a key defined.
 The key is a set of field values used to identify an entity record.
 Fields of a key can be chosen subject to the specific company needs and defined at the back-end.
 The following keys are used by default: